Dress: Use

 In most varieties of formal dress codes in Western cultures, a dress of an appropriate style is mandatory for women.
 They are also very popular for special occasions such as proms or weddings.
 For such occasions they, together with blouse and skirt, remain the de facto standard attire for many girls and women.

 Formal dress

 In western countries, a "formal" or white tie dress code typically means tailcoats for men and full-length evening dresses with opera-length gloves for women.
 A most formal dress for women are full-length ball or evening gowns with evening gloves.
 Some white tie functions also request that the women wear long gloves past the elbow.

 Basic dress

 A basic dress is a usually dark-colored dress of simple design which can be worn with various accessories to suit different occasions.
 Different kinds of jewelry, belts, scarves, and jackets can be worn with the basic dress to dress up or down.
-A little black dress is an example of a basic dress.